n0b0dy-arch-btw/ArchLinux-Installer/README.md

 # Arch Linux Automated Installer named Arch Shelly installer

+# YouTube video on how to install it: https://youtu.be/uwNUb4c5P-k?si=lPZ4L6zgrMUiLh-I

 This repository contains two scripts for a fully automated Arch Linux installation:

 1. **arch_install.sh** — installs a base Arch Linux system using a config file.